-If organ and tissue donation is a possibility, all measures to find family members will be explored.
-However, if this proves to be unsuccessful or there is no family at all, a friend of long standing can be consulted.
+If organ and tissue donation is a possibility, all measures to find family members or friends will be explored.

-Organ and tissue donation would not proceed if a family member or someone who knew the donor well, cannot be contacted to provide information about the safety of using that person’s organs, even if they were on the NHS Organ Donor Register.
+Even if they were on the NHS Organ Donor Register, organ and tissue donation is unlikely to proceed if a family member or someone who knew the donor well, cannot be contacted to provide information about the safety of using that person’s organs.

 The NHS has a duty to consider the safety of any organs and tissue for transplant.
 This is why speaking to the family, or someone who knew the potential donor, about medical and lifestyle history is so important.

 Your family will always be approached to ensure donation doesn’t go ahead where it is against your wishes and only proceeds when it is in line with your beliefs.